codes.benchmark package

 Parameters:

-• errors_time (np.ndarray) – Prediction errors over time.
+• errors_time (np.ndarray) – Log-space prediction errors over time.

 Return type: